rmccoy7541/neand_sQTL/log.md

 #### Mon 17 Dec 2018 03:37:38 PM EST
 **I guess we would also have to figure out a way to make sure that all of the GTEX samples that were not whole genome sequenced are excluded from the FastQTL mapping somehow using bcftools.
 This is important since FastQTL will not work otherwise; it cannot take files with non-overlapping headers.**

+#### Mon 17 Dec 2018 04:22:41 PM EST
+Remember to include a section on how to reproducibly download data.
+This is very important as well.
+Also `sha1sum`/checksum everything.

+#### Mon 17 Dec 2018 05:25:51 PM EST
+It's done filtering out the non-biallelic sites.
+I just used `tabix -p vcf GTExWholeGenomeSequenceGenotypeMatrixBiallelicOnly.vcf.gz` to index our new friend.

 ### 12/14/2018
 #### 12/14/2018 10:14:38 AM